The University of North Carolina at Chapel Hill

 • You disclose that someone under the age of 18 experienced a violent offense, sexual offense, or misdemeanor child abuse and that incident occurred after December 1, 2019

-If the GVSC is required to share any information in the exceptions above, they will maintain the privacy of your information and share only the minimum amount of information necessary with individuals who need to know.
-Unless prohibited, the GVSC will let you know what information was shared, to whom it was shared, when it was shared, and any information known about possible next steps.
+If we are required to share any information in the exceptions above, we will maintain the privacy of your information and share the minimum information necessary with individuals who need to know.
+Unless prohibited, we will let you know what information was shared, to whom it was shared, when it was shared, and any information known about possible next steps.

 Release(s) of Information

-If you would like the GVSC to speak with another individual, office, and/or agency at any point, the GVSC will ask you to sign a release of information form and/or provide your explicit permission via email.
-If the GVSC speaks with another entity, they will share only the information included in the release to the individual, office, and/or agency included on the form.
-You can update or rescind a release of information at any point by contacting the GVSC.
+If you would like our staff to speak with another individual, office, or agency at any point, we will ask you to sign a release of information.
+If we speak with another entity, we will share only the information included in the release to the designated individual, office, or agency.
+You may modify or rescind a release of information at any point by contacting the Victim Services Specialist(s) or the Director.

 Bringing a Support Person

-Please feel free to bring someone with you when we meet.
-If you do, the GVSC will ask you to sign a release of information to ensure that you feel comfortable with the individual joining our meeting.
+You are welcome to bring a trusted friend, loved one, or family member with you for support when we meet.
+If you do, we will ask you to sign a release of information to confirm their consent with the individual joining our meeting and confirm their involvement, if any, in future communications.

 Questions?

-The GVSCs are happy to talk further about any of these exceptions and answer questions you might have about our reporting obligations before you choose to share any information.
-You can also choose to limit any personally identifying information you share, but it may limit the scope of services the GVSC can provide.
+We are happy to talk further about any of these exceptions or answer questions you might have about our reporting obligations before you choose to share any information.
+You may also choose to limit sharing personally identifying information, but it may limit the scope of services VPAS can provide.